A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of Data Swapping

 for two probabilities $\sfP$ and $\sfQ$ on the measurable space $\T$ with $\sigma$-algebra $\mathscr F$.

-While the PSA was not used in 2010, a specific instantiation of it does reflect the essential features of the 2010 DAS's data swapping algorithm (Subsection~\ref{sec:2010PrivacyLoss}).
+While the PSA was not used in 2010, a specific instantiation of it does reflect the essential features of the 2010 DAS's data swapping algorithm (Section~\ref{sec:2010PrivacyLoss}).
 However, certain aspects of the PSA were made with the specific goal of satisfying DP.
-For example, a swapping method cannot satisfy \FlavSwapGen if the number of swaps it makes is fixed.
+For example, a swapping method cannot satisfy \FlavSwapGen\ if the number of swaps it makes is fixed.
 (To be clear, based on the available public information, we do not believe the 2010 DAS fixes the number of swaps, although it does appear to control this number to some degree.)
-To see this, suppose that a possible output dataset $\bm z$ differs from $\xd \in \D_0$ by $m$ swaps and from $\xd' \in \D_0$ by $m+1$ swaps.
-If the swapping methods allows a maximum of $m$ swaps, then $\bm z$ has non-zero probability given $\xd$ as input but zero probability given $\xd'$, thereby violating \SpecSwapGen\ for any finite $\epsilon_{\mathcal D_0}$.
-More generally, a necessary condition for a swapping method to satisfy \SpecSwapGen\ for finite $\epsilon_{\D_0}$ is that, given input $\xd \in \D_0$, any dataset $\xd' \in \D_0$ has a non-zero probability of being outputted (up to reordering of the rows of $\xd'$).
+To see this, suppose that a possible output data set $\bm z$ differs from $\xd \in \D_0$ by $m$ swaps and from $\xd' \in \D_0$ by $m+1$ swaps.
+If the swapping methods allows a maximum of $m$ swaps, then $\bm z$ has nonzero probability given $\xd$ as input but zero probability given $\xd'$, thereby violating \SpecSwapGen\ for any finite $\epsilon_{\mathcal D_0}$.
+More generally, a necessary condition for a swapping method to satisfy \SpecSwapGen\ for finite $\epsilon_{\D_0}$ is that, given input $\xd \in \D_0$, any data set $\xd' \in \D_0$ has a nonzero probability of being outputted (up to reordering of the rows of $\xd'$).